AndyCYao/personal_webpage/content/courses/cmpt307.md

 ## Bipartite graph
-short way to remember this is that if all nodes can be colored such that each edge has a blue node on one end and white on the other.
+All nodes can be colored such that each edge has a blue node on one end and white on the other.

 If a graph is bipartite, then there cannot be an odd length cycle.